 • Focus on nitrogen and phosphorous with carbon circularity as a minor focus

-People from social sciences are essential in defining the significant challenges, and engineers as part of coming up with innovative, technical solutions.
+The Circularity in Nutiens Hub consists of researchers from all areas.
+We have come to learn, that people from social sciences are essential in defining the significant challenges, and engineers as part of coming up with innovative, technical solutions.
+If you have an interest in finding soloutions to the problem of nutrient waste, you are very welcome to join our Hub.

 Søren Krogh Jensen